Updated: Jan 20

 The CSAT metric is short for Customer Satisfaction.
 It asks the customers “How would you rate your overall satisfaction?” using a five-point scale.
 CSAT and NPS are both complementary for measuring overall customer health but they have differences:

 Customer Satisfaction survey is usually used to measure for short-term while Net Promoter Score is used to measure long-term customer satisfaction.

-Customer Satisfaction survey allows you to ask different types of questions whereas NPS is limited with a single question type.
+Customer Satisfaction survey allows us to ask different types of questions whereas NPS is limited with a single question type.

-Customer Satisfaction survey identifies key specific areas for improvement, while the Net Promoter Score helps you evaluate your business as a whole and gives you a bird's-eye view of customer satisfaction and loyalty.
+Customer Satisfaction survey identifies key specific areas for improvement, while the Net Promoter Score helps us to evaluate the business as a whole which gives us a bird's-eye view of customer satisfaction and loyalty.

 CSAT Responses are measured on a five-point scale of 0-5 or through these five points - Very unsatisfied, Unsatisfied, Neutral, Satisfied, and Very satisfied.